RMerl/asuswrt-merlin/README-merlin.txt

  * RT-AC56U
  * RT-AC68U

-NOTE: all the "R" versions (for example RT-N66R) the same as their "U" counterparts, they are just different packages aimed at large retailers.
+NOTE: all the "R" versions (for example RT-N66R) are the same as their "U" counterparts, they are just different packages aimed at large retailers.
 Firmware is 100% compatible with both U and R versions of the routers.

 Features